New Mexico Tax Guide

 Profit and prosper with the best of expert advice - straight to your e-mail.

-New Mexico income taxes
+New Mexico income tax

 New Mexico has a graduated state individual income tax that ranges from 1.70 percent to 5.90 percent.
-Another great thing about New Mexico state tax is that it has become a more tax-friendly state for retirees over the past year.
+Another thing about New Mexico state tax is that it has become a more tax-friendly state for retirees over the past year.

 New Mexico tax on retirement benefits: As of 2022, New Mexico does not tax most Social Security benefits.
 Single and married filing separately filers can make up to $100,000 without having their Social Security taxed.
 All other filers can make up to $150,000.
 Railroad Retirement benefits are fully exempt.